 Myths and misconceptions associated with menstruation...

 1. One shouldn't wash one's body during this period.
+Some people think taking a shower would cause painful menstruations, as drastic changes in temperature would increase menstrual cramps which is not true.
 There’s no reason for any girl to change any of her regular grooming and hygiene habits just because she is having her period.
 In fact, a warm bath or shower will help her stay clean, and it helps with her cramps, too.
 Women can take their regular baths normally during their periods.

-2. Bed rest is a must during a woman's period (and that is why she would be asked to stay away from normal household work).
+2. Bed rest is a must during a woman's period (and that is why she would be asked to stay away from normal household work) as losing blood makes women weak.
 A woman should get plenty of good sleep during her period as usual, but she should also get plenty of exercise, too.
 Women feel better if they get up and get out there and work especially since exercise has been shown to alleviate cramps and brighten the mood.